What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 • Prevent critical mistakes

-• Do not rely on verbal promises from employers
+• ❌ Rely on verbal promises from employers

-Mistakes at this stage can permanently affect your record.
+Mistakes now can permanently affect your immigration record.

 9. Can You Apply Again in the Future?

-Many residents successfully reapply later with stronger documentation.
+Many residents successfully reapply later with improved documentation.

 Official Reference